CarloDePieri/odk_servermanager_docs/docs/source/installation.rst

 ^^^^^^^^^^^^^
 The tool is currently compatible with Windows only (linux support is on its way).

-You will need Python 3.8 installed on your machine.
-You can install it via choco_ or via the `official package`_.
+The main requirement is Python 3.8 which can be installed via choco_ or the `official package`_.

 Download
 ^^^^^^^^
-The quickest way to get this tool is to download the `latest release`_ from github.
+The quickest way to get the tool is to download the `latest release`_ from github and extract the zipped file.
-Simply download the zip and extract it.

-Alternatively, if you prefer to more easily keep the tool updated, you may use git_ directly.
+Alternatively, git_ can be used directly.
+This solution permits to more easily keep the tool updated.
-Once installed, run:
+Once git is installed, run:

 .. code:: console